-- You must not smoke or use any nicotine containing products within 90 days prior to Day 1 and through until the end of the study. - You must not consume any caffeine containing products (i.e., coffee, tea, chocolate, soda) for at least 48 hours prior to Day 1 dosing, through until the end of the study. - You must not consume any alcohol for at least 48 hours prior to Day 1, and through until the end of the study. - You must not use illicit drugs (including marijuana) from screening through until the end of the study. - You must not consume grapefruit, pomelo or Seville oranges (and their juices) for 7 days prior to Day 1 dosing, and through until the end of the study. - For Cohort A1-A5 and A7 (fasted dosing period), you must be fasted (no food, only water) for at least 8 hours prior to your screening visit, Day -1, Day 4, and Day 11.
-You also must be fasted 10 hours prior to your dose of study drug on Day 1 and for 4 hours after dosing.
-Study staff will remind you prior to each visit that you need to be fasted. - For the Cohort A6 and A7 fed dosing period, you must be fasted for at least 8 hours prior to your screening visit, Day -1, Day 4 and Day 11.
-You must be fasted 10 hours prior to your dose of study drug until 30 minutes before dosing when you will receive a high-fat, high-calorie test meal.
-After your dose you will fast for 4 hours.
-Study staff will remind you prior to each visit that you need to be fasted. - You must not engage in strenuous exercise (weightlifting or more than 30 minutes of cardio) beyond what you are used to from Day 1 through until the end of the study. - You should keep away from excessive sun light/ultraviolet (UV) light from Day 1 through 7 days after your last dose. - You should not take any herbal/dietary supplements (i.e. vitamins, St. John's Wort, ginkgo biloba, garlic supplements), over the counter (except paracetamol up to 4g/day) or prescription medications for at least 14 days before Day 1 dosing and through until the end of the study. - You must not donate blood or plasma until your last study visit.
+- You must not smoke or use any nicotine containing products within 90 days prior to Day 1 and through until the end of the study. - You must not consume any caffeine containing products (i.e., coffee, tea, chocolate, soda) for at least 48 hours prior to Day 1 dosing, through until the end of the study. - You must not consume any alcohol for at least 48 hours prior to the first dose, through until the end of the study. - You must not use illicit drugs (including marijuana) from screening until your last study visit. - You must refrain from consuming grapefruit, pomelo, or Seville oranges whole fruits or juice for 7 days prior to dosing on Day 1 dosing until your last study visit. - You must not engage in strenuous exercise (weightlifting or more than 30 minutes of cardio) beyond what you are used to from Day 1 until your last study visit. - You must be fasted (no food, only water) for at least 8 hours prior to your screening visit, Day 4, Day 8, Day 10, Day 16 and Day 20.
+You may need to fast at least 10 hours prior to a dosing visit and continue fasting for 4 hours after dosing.
+Study staff will remind you prior to each visit that you need to be fasted. - You should keep away from excessive sun light/ultraviolet (UV) light from Day 1 through 7 days after your last dose - You should not take any herbal/dietary supplements (i.e. vitamins, St. John's Wort, ginkgo biloba, garlic supplements), over the counter (except paracetamol) or prescription medications not previously approved by your study doctor for at least 14 days before Day 1 dosing and through your final study visit. - You must not donate blood or plasma until your last study visit.